 Patients injured by dangerous drugs can file a claim against a drug manufacturer to recover damages related to injuries they suffered as a result, provided they meet certain requirements.
 And those who suffered injuries as a result of dangerous prescription drugs in Dallas should contact dangerous drugs attorney Julie Johnson.
 Julie helps gather evidence in your case so you can file a compelling claim for compensation to cover the costs of damages.

-Dangerous Drugs in the News
+Dangerous Drugs and Prescription Medications in the News

 The existence of prescription drugs with dangerous side effects has been unnervingly common in recent history.
 And while some side effects are relatively minor, others may cause life-threatening conditions that require further medical treatment.